louischarlot/Bayesian_hierarchical_analysis_multifaceted_program_extreme_poverty/README.md

 **R and Stan code:**

-In this repository, you can find the code that has been used for this analysis ([in the Code folder](https://github.com/louischarlot/Bayesian_hierarchical_analysis_multifaceted_program_extreme_poverty/tree/master/Code)).
+You can find the code of this Bayesian analysis [in the Code folder](https://github.com/louischarlot/Bayesian_hierarchical_analysis_multifaceted_program_extreme_poverty/tree/master/Code).

 In particular:

+-

 ![img](./Images/Model_1.png)